simeononsecurity/simeononsecurity.ch/content/articles/cooling-computer-systems_-ensuring-proper-ventilation-and-system-longevity/index.en.md

 ### Common Consequences of Inadequate Ventilation

 Inadequate ventilation in computer systems can lead to a range of problems that can negatively impact performance and system longevity. **Heat buildup** is one of the primary consequences of inadequate ventilation.
-When heat is not effectively dissipated, it can cause components to operate at higher temperatures, leading to reduced performance and potential damage.
+When heat isn't effectively dissipated, it can cause components to operate at higher temperatures, leading to reduced performance and potential damage.
 Another consequence is **thermal throttling**, where the system automatically reduces its performance to prevent overheating.
 This can result in slower processing speeds and decreased overall system efficiency.

 To illustrate the impact of inadequate ventilation, consider the following table that highlights the average temperatures of various components under normal operating conditions and when ventilation is restricted: